Segmentation-Engineered Ge4Sb6Te7 Switch on SOI Platform for Multilevel Non-Volatile Photonic Neural Inference: Introduction

-A segmented switch topology further amplifies these material advantages.
-By distributing multiple PCM segments along a waveguide, one can digitally compose multibit optical weights with deterministic level placement, reduced thermal crosstalk, and improved calibration stability.
-Segmentation has been shown to (i) expand modulation depth and optical weight dynamic range,\cite{zhang2024nonvolatile} (ii) lower insertion and reflection losses, especially in the low-loss (amorphous) state, \cite{quan2022nonvolatile} and (iii) provide smoother field distributions that enable reliable, cumulative programming using identical optical pulses.\cite{cheng2017chip} These properties directly translate to higher effective bit depth per length, improved cascadability, and energy efficiency, which is vital for large neural networks.

-Recently, newly discovered phase-change material $\mathrm{Ge_{4}Sb_{6}Te_{7}}$ (GST-467)\cite{kusne2020fly} has attracted attention as a promising candidate for optical phase-change memory applications.
-Relative to GST-225, GST-467 exhibits substantially higher optical contrast between amorphous and crystalline states across the near-infrared, attributed to a larger band-gap difference.\cite{kusne2020fly,khan2023energy} This enhanced contrast increases switching dynamic range and the number of resolvable multilevel states.
-Previous studies indicate gradual, near-symmetric potentiation and depression using identical electrical pulse schemes, which is advantageous for weight updates with reduced energy and simplified control.\cite{wu2024novel,hamid2024low} GST-467 provides an attractive contrast-loss trade-off and programmable level behavior for scalable photonic computing.
-Kusne \textit{et al.}\cite{kusne2020fly} demonstrated a GST-467 photonic switching device by sputtering a 30~nm-thick GST-467 film onto a 330~nm-thick $\mathrm{Si_{3}N_{4}}$ layer and patterning 500~nm-diameter disks on top of a 1.2~$\mu$m-wide waveguide.
-While $\mathrm{Si_{3}N_{4}}$ offers low-loss operation, its typically requires larger device footprints, motivating exploration of more compact implementations for scalable photonic integration.
-To date, GST-467 switching on the SOI platform and the role of GST-467 segmented structure remain unexplored.
+Recently, a newly discovered phase-change material, $\mathrm{Ge_{4}Sb_{6}Te_{7}}$ (GST-467) \cite{kusne2020fly}, has attracted attention as a promising candidate for optical phase-change memory applications.
+Relative to GST-225, GST-467 exhibits higher optical contrast between amorphous and crystalline states in the near-infrared, attributed to a larger band-gap difference \cite{kusne2020fly,khan2023energy}.
+This enhanced contrast increases switching dynamic range and the number of resolvable multilevel states.
+Previous studies indicate gradual, near-symmetric potentiation and depression using identical electrical pulse schemes, which is advantageous for weight updates with reduced energy and simplified control \cite{wu2024novel,hamid2024low}.
+GST-467 offers an attractive trade-off between contrast loss and programmable level behavior for scalable photonic computing.
+Kusne \textit{et al.} \cite{kusne2020fly} demonstrated a GST-467 photonic switching device by sputtering a 30~nm-thick GST-467 film onto a 330~nm-thick $\mathrm{Si_{3}N_{4}}$ layer and patterning 500~nm-diameter disks on top of a 1.2~$\mu$m-wide waveguide.
+While $\mathrm{Si_{3}N_{4}}$ offers low-loss operation, it typically requires larger device footprints, motivating exploration of more compact implementations for scalable photonic integration.
+To date, GST-467 switching on the silicon-on-insulator (SOI) platform and the role of the GST-467 segmented structure remain unexplored.
 In this paper, we address these gaps by investigating segmented GST-467 switches on SOI and demonstrating a sub-micron-footprint device suitable for more compact integrated photonic architectures.